USAG-Miami hosts ceremonial coin laying for new South Florida community housing project

 U.S. Southern Command (USSOUTHCOM) and U.S. Army Garrison-Miami (USAG-Miami) held a ceremonial coin laying to officially commemorate Cadence Communities, the new Army Community Housing Project.
 Featuring 139 homes at its completion, this development marks a significant milestone in the installation’s commitment to providing quality housing for military families.
-The project is a collaboration between the installation and privatized military housing partner, Centinel Public Partnerships (Centinel), as part of the Army’s Small Installation Privatization Initiative to revitalize military housing across the country.
+The project is a collaboration between the installation and privatized military housing partner, Centinel Public Partnerships (Centinel).

+The time-honored military tradition involved the placement of a commemorative coin in the foundation of the future housing development, symbolizing good fortune and prosperity for the families who will call the community home.

 Before placing the coin, U.S. Navy Adm.
 Alvin Holsey, USSOUTHCOM commander, spoke about the importance of the bonds shared between USSOUTHCOM and the local community.
 “This is more than just families.
 It’s community.
 It’s feeling welcomed here," said Holsey.
 “We are not just passers through this area, this is our home.”